 The best way to start building a strong identity is to base it on insights and market research.
 After learning about your core audience, create a strategy that you will implement to position your brand on the market and achieve the perception you want from your customers.
 You can start compiling ideas and examples you like in the early stages and create a mood board that will help you stay in line with your style in the future.
-Learn more about making mood boards here.
+Here, you can learn more about making mood boards.

 The logo and other visual elements, such as typography, color palette and symbols are extremely important because they can build recognition and people remember them easily.
 They need to be memorable, versatile, connected to the brand, distinctive and simple.